Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Notation and reminders on some fundamental of Besov spaces

 \section{Notation and reminders on some fundamental of Besov spaces}

-In this paragraph, we set definitions/notation and remind technical preliminaries - reviewed or directly established in \cite{chau:jabi:meno:22-1} - that will be used throughout the present paper.
+In this paragraph, we set definitions/notations and remind technical preliminaries - reviewed or directly established in \cite{chau:jabi:meno:22-1} - that will be used throughout the present paper.

-From here on, we denote by $B^\gamma_{\ell,m}, \ell,m,\gamma\in \R$ the Besov space with regularity index $\gamma$ and integrability parameters $ \ell,m$ (see e.g. \textit{et al.} \cite{athr:butk:mytn:20}, \cite{CdRM-20}, \cite{Lemarie-02} for some related applications and the dedicated monograph \cite{Triebel-83a} by Triebel).
-We use the thermic characterization for its definition.
+From here on, we denote by $B^\gamma_{\ell,m}, \ell,m,\gamma\in \R$ the Besov space with regularity index $\gamma$ and integrability parameters $ \ell,m$ (see e.g. \cite{athr:butk:mytn:20}, \cite{CdRM-20}, \cite{Lemarie-02} for some related applications and the dedicated monograph \cite{Triebel-83a} by Triebel).
+We use the thermic characterization through the isotropic stable heat kernel for its definition (see e.g. Section 2.6.4 in \cite{Triebel-83a}).
 Namely, denoting by ${\mathcal S'}( \R^d) $ the dual space of the Schwartz class ${\mathcal S}( \R^d) $,

-$n$ being any non-negative integer (strictly) greater than $\gamma/\alpha$, the function $\phi$ being a $\mathcal C^\infty_0$-function such that $\phi(0)\neq 0$, and $\tilde p^\alpha(v,\cdot)$ denoting the density function at time $v$ of the $d$-dimensional isotropic $\alpha$-stable process.
-The thermic characterization of Besov spaces appears rather natural in the current setting since the \textit{a priori} estimates established below are based on Duhamel type representations which themselves involve the density $p^\alpha$ of the stable driving noise (see again \eqref{main_DUHAMEL} and \eqref{main_MOLL}).
-The choice of the isotropic stable kernel in \eqref{HEAT_CAR} follows from the fact that its spatial derivatives enjoy better integrability properties than the heat kernel itself, see e.g. \cite{meno:zhan:20}.
+$n$ being any non-negative integer (strictly) greater than $\gamma/\alpha$, the function $\phi$ being a $\mathcal C^\infty_0$-function (infinitely differentiable function with compact support) such that $\phi(0)\neq 0$, and $\tilde p_\alpha(v,\cdot)$ denoting the density function at time $v$ of the $d$-dimensional isotropic stable process.
+We can refer e.g. to the discussion in Section 2.6.4. and the general characterization in Section 2.5.1 of \cite{Triebel-83a} for this characterization of Besov spaces.
+It will be in particular useful to derive some heat kernel estimates on the density of the driving noise in Appendix \ref{HK_APPENDIX}.
+This is actually the only point in the work for which we explicitly use the thermic characterization since otherwise we only exploit inequalities in Besov norms to establish our estimates. {We refer to the dedicated paragraph at the bottom of p.
+19 in \cite{CdRM-20} for a related discussion on the choice of the parameter of the stable heat kernel chose in the thermic characterization.}

 We now list some properties that we will throughly exploit to establish the density estimates on the solution of \eqref{main}.

-$\bullet$ \emph{Embeddings.} \begin{itemize} \item[(i)] Between Lebesgue and $B^0_{\ell,m}$-spaces:
+$\bullet$ \emph{Embeddings.} \begin{itemize} \item[(i)] Between Lebesgue and $B^0_{\ell,m}$-spaces (\cite[Prop.
+2.1]{Sawano-18}):